phcaguiar/terraform-azure-storageaccount/README.md

   storage_account_resource_group_name = "..."
 }
 ```
-**The following parameters are mandatory to provision a storage account:**
+**The following parameters are mandatory to provision a storage account to host a static website:**

 - ``create_storage_account``: Parameter to execute terraform module without create a traditional storage account.
 - ``create_static_website``: Parameter to create a storage account for host a static web site.